EnMAP-Box/enmap-box-documentation/README.md

 # EnMAP-Box Documentation
-This repository contains the EnMAP-Box Documentation
+This repository contains the EnMAP-Box Documentation hosted in https://enmap-box.readthedocs.io

 # Requirements
 The packages in `requirements.txt` need to be installed.